wso2/docs-apk/en/docs/includes/start-apk.md

     ```

 !!!Optional
     To commence the installation while making use of the customization capabilities inherent in the `values.yaml` file, follow the subsequent command format.
-Instructions in [Customize Configurations](../setup/Customize-Configurations.md) will guide you through the process of acquiring the `values.yaml` file.
+Instructions in <a href="../setup/Customize-Configurations" target="_blank">Customize Configurations</a> will guide you through the process of acquiring the `values.yaml` file.
     === "Command"
         ```
          helm install apk wso2apk/apk-helm --version 1.0.0 -f values.yaml